 Ruled-based Matchmaker's main goal is to match Agents' offers and requests.
-Matchmaker supports both syntactic and semantic matching in terms of manufacturing capabilities, in order to find the best possible supplier to fulfill a request for a service, raw materials or products involved in the supply chain.
-Different decision criteria for supplier selection according to several qualitative and quantitative factors are considered by Matchmaker.
+Matchmaker supports semantic matching in terms of manufacturing capabilities, in order to find the best possible supplier to fulfill a request for a service, raw materials or products involved in the supply chain.
+Matchmaker considers different decision criteria for supplier selection according to several qualitative and quantitative factors.

 In order to be able to perform matching, the Ruled-based Matchmaker infers new knowledge by applying semantic rules in the knowledge stored into the Collaborative Manufacturing Services Ontology.
-By applying this set of rules the Matchmaker is able to extract useful conclusions from ontology and connect Agents which are not explicitly connected.
-The matchmaking process will be analysed in more details at D6.9 COMPOSITION Brokering and Matchmaking components I (M20).
-Also some details about matchmaking process and Ontology's usage will be mentioned at Section 6 from the current report.
+By applying this set of rules, the Matchmaker is able to extract useful conclusions from ontology and connect Agents which are not explicitly connected.
+The matchmaking process will be analysed in more details at D6.9 and D6.10 deliverables.
+Also, some details about matchmaking process and Ontology's usage will be mentioned at Section 6 from the current report.